Agoric/documentation/main/glossary/README.md

 Zoe uses seats to represent offers, and has two seat [facets](#facet)  a ZCFSeat and a UserSeat.

 Seats represent active offers and let contracts and users interact with them.
-ZCFseats are used within contracts and with `zcf.` methods.
+ZCFSeats are used within contracts and with `zcf.` methods.
 User seats represent offers external to Zoe and the contract.
 The party who exercises an invitation and sends the `offer()` message to Zoe gets a UserSeat that can check payouts' status or retrieve their results.